newchuyalong/libgdx-learning/Spritebatch,-Textureregions,-and-Sprites.md

 `SpriteBatch` has a public int field named `renderCalls`.
 After `end` is called, this field indicates how many times a batch of geometry was sent to the GPU between the last calls to `begin` and `end`.
 This occurs when a different texture must be bound, or when the `SpriteBatch` has cached enough sprites to be full.
 If the `SpriteBatch` is sized appropriately and `renderCalls` is large (more than maybe 15-20), it indicates that many texture binds are occurring.

 `SpriteBatch` has an additional constructor that takes a size and a number of buffers.
-This is an advanced feature that causes VBOs to be used rather than the usual VAs.
+This is an advanced feature that causes vertex buffer objects (VBOs) to be used rather than the usual vertex arrays (VAs).
 A list of buffers is kept, and each render call uses the next buffer in the list (wrapping around).
 When `maxSpritesInBatch` is low and `renderCalls` is large, this may provide a small performance boost.